-It is recommended to first make a clean and fully functional installation of the NumPy, SciPy and pandas libraries.
+If you experience issues with the installation, it is recommended to first make a clean and fully functional installation of the NumPy, SciPy and pandas libraries.
 The best way to do this depends on which Python distribution you use.
 The anaconda Python distribution is highly recommended.
 It works well on both Windows and Linux.
-In an anaconda distribution, you simply install the conda packages for NumPy, SciPy and pandas.
-They are usually installed by default.
-Otherwise use the conda package manager:

 pip install parsim